moltenform/scite-files/files/api_files_howto_create_api.md

 An api file is a plain text file with one entry per line.

-For example, here is an excerpt from the api file for the C standard library,
+For example, an api file for the C standard library could look like this,

 ```
 abort();